-With winter—OK, late fall—weather comes the switch from cold brew to piping hot cappuccinos, from margaritas to old fashioneds.
+With Colorado’s unpredictable weather (think: warm sunny days in December and snowfall in May) comes the switch from cold brew to piping hot cappuccinos, from margaritas to old fashioneds.
 But what to drink when you want something with less of a jolt?
 These six Denver coffee shops have just the thing: warming, delicious, low(er) caffeine drinks to sip on when it’s chilly outside.

 The Drink: London Fog

 A London Fog—which is an Earl Grey tea latte for those not up on their lingo—is a soothing choice for a cool, overcast day.
 Four-month-old Doppio Coffee in City Park makes a great one, with frothy steamed milk and a bright bergamot flavor.
 For even less caffeine, opt for the vibrant green matcha tea latte instead.
 Pair your drink of choice with a slice of Doppio’s many-layered matcha crêpe cake, made by a family friend of the owners.
 1245 East Colfax Ave., 303-537-7794